 Maligne Lake

 Maligne Lake is a glacial lake that is just a 45-minute drive from the town of Jasper.
-It is one of the most serene lakes in all the Canadian Rockies and prized for astounding natural splendor.
+It is one of the most serene lakes in all the Canadian Rockies and is prized for its astounding natural splendor.

 It’s well worth a visit for anyone visiting the Canadian Rockies, and is a must-stop if you’re in Jasper for a few days.
 In the summer, you can canoe, paddleboard, kayak, or even take a motorboat out on it.
 Of course, you can also camp overnight near the beautiful Spirit Island, which is a popular thing to do for adventurers in the area.